 Completion of a minimum of 18 units from a list of approved courses selected in consultation with your advisor.

 Students pay Graduate/PB level fees; please refer to the Cashiers Office web site for the most current fee information.

 Be aware that this program does not meet the criteria to be eligible for federal or state student aid.
 As a result, Some students turn to private (non-federal) education loans to help cover their education costs.
 Before making a decision about a private loan, view the information from Finaid.Org so that you have as much information as possible before you begin the process.

 There is a $70 nonrefundable and nontransferable CSU Apply application fee.

 - Post-Baccalaureate Certificate for Pre-Health Professionals Application—Record Enhancer (Option I)

-- Transcripts from all colleges attended—one official set to be sent to Admissions and Recruitment (step 2) and one set to be sent to Post-baccalaureate Program (step 4).
+- Transcripts from all colleges attended—Only one official set to be sent to the University's Office of Admissions and Recruitment

 - Personal Statement

 Complete and submit a Graduate Application for Admission through CSU Apply

 Under "Major/Program Objective", select Certificate - Pre-health Professionals.